bhurling/private-bet-firebase/Model.md

 ### Use Cases

 * Query: Show empty state if there are no incoming or confirmed invitations
+* Query: List all users by search term (or all users)
 * Query: List all users who have sent me an invitation
 * Query: List all users that I have confirmed invitations with
 * Query: List all users that I have sent invitations to